CCSP Schemas

 Which schema to use will depend on the details of the product, as described below.
 In both cases, these schemas will require the addition of a new ASDF subtree meta.ccsp, which will contain information necessary to archive CCSP files.

-Products that don’t closely match a SOC product should have schemas that reference ccsp_custom_product, as in the following example.
+CCSP products that aren’t closely mimicking a SOC product should have schemas that reference ccsp_custom_product, as in the following example.

 YAML 1.1